The grey economy

 For agreements concerning construction activities, the contractor has an ongoing obligation to ensure that posted workers of the partner have valid posted worker’s certificates.

 Posted worker from an EU or EEA Member State or Switzerland

-An employee posted to Finland from an EU or EEA Member State or Switzerland must have a posted worker’s certificate issued by the authorities in the country of origin, known as the A1 certificate (previously the E101 certificate).
+An employee posted to Finland from an EU or EEA Member State or Switzerland must have a posted worker’s certificate issued by the authorities in the country of origin, known as the A1 certificate.
 The posted worker’s certificate affirms that pension and accident insurance for the employee is taken out in the country of origin for the duration of the period shown on the certificate.
 During that period, the employee does not need to be insured as required by Finnish law.